aplteam/MarkAPL/Files/MarkAPL_for_Programmers.md

 Note that the file "MarkAPL.html" carries several embedded parameters --- those cannot be overridden by a parameter namespace unless you assign a 1 to `ignoreEmbeddedParms`.

-In order to enable `Reference` to find the file "MarkAPL.html" (in case the defaults don't work) you must create a parameter space and then set
+In order to enable `Reference` to find the file "MarkAPL.html" (in case the defaults don't work) you must create a parameter space and then set `homeFolder`.

-`homeFolder`.
+If you specify a 1 as right argument but `Reference` can only find the HTML file but not the markdown file it will ignore the right argument and just put the file on display with your default browser.

-### Version
+### `Version`

 Returns the name, the version number --- including the built-ID --- and the version date of **_MarkAPL_**.